-Accounting faculty strongly recommends that students who are interested in professional accounting careers and becoming a Certified Public Accountant (CPA) should including the following elective courses.
+Accounting faculty strongly recommends that students who are interested in professional accounting careers and becoming a Certified Public Accountant (CPA) should select from the following elective courses.

-- BUS-A 335 Accounting for Government and Not-For-Profit Entities

-- BUS-A 562 Advance Financial Accounting

-- BUS-A 539 Corporate Tax I
+- BUPA-A 508 Accounting for Not-For-Profit Entities\ - BUPA-A 539 Corporate Tax I\

-Both courses are graduate level courses and important to prepare students for the CPA exam.
-Undergraduate students with a 3.2 overall GPA and 3.0 Accounting GPA may take A562 and A539 as undergraduate students and pay undergraduate student rates (IU Indianapolis students may take up to 6 graduate hours at undergraduate student rates).
+\ These courses are graduate level courses and important to prepare students for the CPA exam.
+Undergraduate students with a 3.2 overall GPA and 3.0 Accounting GPA may take A508 and A539 as undergraduate students and pay undergraduate student rates (IU Indianapolis students may take up to 6 graduate hours at undergraduate student rates).
 Students with lower GPAs can petition to take the two courses.